 Let's dive in and discover how to protect and preserve our hair's natural beauty while enjoying our favorite water-based activities!

-How chlorine works?
+How does chlorine work?

 Chlorine is commonly used in pools as a disinfectant to kill harmful bacteria, viruses, and other pathogens that can thrive in pool water.
 Its primary purpose is to maintain a safe and hygienic swimming environment, preventing the spread of waterborne illnesses among swimmers.